 The WIC program defines these participants as being at nutritional risk, meaning they may face malnourishment due to several reasons.
 Impoverished infants without WIC formula benefits may lack sufficient nutrition or endure water intoxication due to over-diluted formula.
 WIC approved formulas are designed to combat the obstacles that underserved mothers face.
 For example, the program offers ready-to-feed formula to low-income mothers who do not have safe water supply.

 While the program encourages breastfeeding, it also understands that these methods may not be possible for all mothers.
 By providing increased access to WIC baby formula, infants are able to reach their full growth potential.
-Beneficiaries can download our guide to discover how many WIC participants are served each month with money saved by rebates.

-Choosing a WIC Infant Formula Manufacturer
+How to Choose a WIC Infant Formula Manufacturer

 All state agencies participating in the WIC Infant Formula Rebate System must create a competitive bidding system in which the manufacturer offering the best low-cost products or rebates is awarded.
 State agencies that are excluded from creating a cost-containment system include those that serve WIC infant food packages through home delivery and direct distribution delivery systems.